-Submit laboratory test reports certifying compliance of masonry units [and mortar ingredients] [___] with the specification requirements.
+Submit laboratory test reports certifying compliance of masonry units and mortar ingredients with the specification requirements.

 Certificates: Product certificates signed by the manufacturer certifying that the materials comply with the specified performance characteristics and criteria and the physical requirements.

 Mockups.